StevenBlack/vocab/million-dollar-words.md

 ### demagogue
 Usually refers to a politician or a leader who gains power by playing on the emotions of his constituents; there's an element of charisma and danger in it.
 Adolf Hitler was a demagogue.
-Pronounced DEM-AH-GOG.

 ### demijohn